TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lab.md

 What word would you like to look up? kittens
 Sorry, kittens is not defined

 What would would you like to look up?
 ```

-## Bonus!
+## Bonus

 Extend the program with any of these features:

 The user can

 * update the definitions (values) for existing abbreviations in the dictionary
 * add new abbreviations (keys) and provide their definitions (values).
 * delete entries (key, value pairs) from the dictionary.